 #24 Best for Adventure: Moab, Utah

 For those who want to take a weekend getaway to see things they have never laid their eyes on before, want to try something different, or enjoy being outside all day long, Moab is the ideal weekend getaway.

 It doesn’t matter what activity you love doing in your free time or want to try for the first time.
-Moab has it all, whether you want to go horseback riding, mountain biking, hiking, or off-roading in a trusty Jeep Wrangler!
+Moab has it all, whether you want horseback riding, mountain biking, hiking, or off-roading in a trusty Jeep Wrangler!